Beebe Hydrothermal Vent Field

-The Beebe Hydrothermal Vent Field (also known as the Piccard Vent Field) is located just south of Grand Cayman in the Caribbean, on the north side of the Mid-Cayman Spreading Centre in the Cayman Trough.
+The Beebe Hydrothermal Vent Field (abbreviated BVF, also known as the Piccard Vent Field) is the world's deepest known hydrothermal vent site and is located just south of Grand Cayman in the Caribbean, on the north side of the Mid-Cayman Spreading Centre in the Cayman Trough.
 Approximately 24 km south of Beebe is the Von Damm Vent Field.

-At nearly 5000 m below sea level, Beebe is the world's deepest known hydrothermal vent site, and one of the few known in the abyssopelagic.
+At nearly 5000 m below sea level, it is one of the few known hydrothermal vent sites in the abyssopelagic zone.
 The hydrothermal plume nicknamed "Piccard" was detected in 2010, and the Beebe site was confirmed later that year.
 The combined depth and vent fluid temperature make it a popular site for studying aqueous thermodynamics, high-pressure biology, and geochemistry.

 Expedition history

 The Beebe vent field was initially detected in October 2009 by CTD, Eh, and optical backscatter anomalies in the water column above the Mid-Cayman Rise aboard the R/V Cape Hatteras.
 The team deployed HROV Nereus to conduct surveys which identified a double hydrothermal plume at 3900 m and 4250 m deep and subsequently nicknamed it "Piccard".
 From collected plume samples, the team were able to predict the approximate location of the vent field at a depth of approximately 5000 m deep, usurping the Ashadze vent field (Mid-Atlantic Ridge, 4200 m) as the deepest known hydrothermal field.

 In 2010, the RRS James Cooks 44th voyage returned to the Mid-Cayman Rise to survey the areas predicted to host hydrothermal sites in 2009.
 The team deployed the AUV Autosub6000 to map anomalies and RUV HyBIS to collect video, visually confirming the site named "Beebe" after William Beebe at a depth of 4960 m.

 The vent field was further explored by the NOAAS Okeanos Explorer in 2011, R/V Falkor cruise FK008 and R/V Yokosuka cruise YK13-05 in 2013, and cruises AT18-16 and AT42-22 of the R/V Atlantis in 2012 and 2020 respectively.